jbtule/ConsumeFSharp-FromCSharp/README.md

 # ConsumeFSharp-FromCSharp
-Working Example Code which Consumes the Lastest F# From C#
+Working Example Code which Consumes the Lastest F# From the Latest C#